currentxchange/purple-explainer/Sol.md

 **Sol movements are tracked by time unit, recipients and deltas.**

-When a user requests a recharge, the time of the recharge (Time Unit number) is stored in the transfer memo.
+When a user requests a recharge, the time of the recharge (Time Unit number) is stored in the mutable data of the Solar Disk NFT.
 Also stored is a **delta value** that tells the change in time units representing how much Sol is transferred.
-Using the delta value, **amount**, and **Time Unit** info, we can calculate exactly which Time Unit's Sol is being burnt to Up a particular piece of content, and also ensure that a user cannot somehow recharge more than they should, as the delta would run into the last recharge, failing the transfer.
+Using the delta value, **amount**, and **Time Unit** of the recharge, we can calculate exactly which Time Unit's Sol is being spent to Up a particular piece of content, and also ensure that a user cannot somehow recharge more than they should, as the delta would run into the last recharge, preventing a user from recharging.